Zasilkovna/prestashop-1.6/README.md

 - **API key** - your API key can be found in the [Packeta client section](https://client.packeta.com/en/support/) in section of Client support
 - **Sender name** - the sender name you have set in the client section of the sender list
-- **Force country** - select the countries that will be offered in the e-shop basket when selecting the Dispatch Point of Delivery.
-To select, press Ctrl + left mouse button to select the desired country.
-You can select more than one country at a time.
-In the same way, you will remove the country.
-If no country is selected, all supported countries will be offered automatically.
-- **Force language** – The language of widget for pickup points selection is set according to the currently selected eshop language version.
-If you set a forced language, this language is always set in the widget, regardless of the language version of the eshop.

 ### Carrier settings
 - To add a carrier enter the menu *Shipping* - *Carriers*.